veryinterestingname/jeopardy-talambuhay/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+~~You can preview the production build with `npm run preview`.~~
+Because we use a custom node server adapter, you can run the production server with `npm run start`.
+You need node version 23 or higher in order to run typescript files directly.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.